gowthamrao/pyDocumentChunker/VIGNETTE.md

 Before we dive into the code, you need to set up your environment and install the necessary libraries.
 This guide assumes you are working with a dataset of scientific articles that have already been converted from PDF to Markdown.

-The core of our pipeline will be the `pyDocumentChunker` package, which provides the specialized chunking strategies we need.
+The core of our pipeline will be the `py_document_chunker` package, which provides the specialized chunking strategies we need.
 We will also need `unstructured` for loading Markdown files, `langchain` as a high-level framework, and `tiktoken` for accurate token counting.

 You can install all required packages with the following command: